 Distance: 5 km, approx. 4 hours

-Breakfast and transfer to Kuusamo airport or train station for departure.
-Transfers will meet Finnair flight AY396 to Helsinki departing 13.35.
-Guests departing by bus should plan departure no earlier than 12.30.
+- All tour dates: Breakfast and transfer to Kuusamo airport or bus station for departure.
+Transfers will meet Finnair flight AY486 to Helsinki departing 14.05.
+Guests departing by bus should plan departure no earlier than 13.00.

-Tours run weekly Saturday-Friday between late January and early March.
+Tours run weekly Sunday-Saturday between late January and mid-March.

 Additional cost of €40 Euros/person payable locally for hire of snowshoes and trekking poles.